Hatch-22 - Simple Ship Doors

 Related Starfield Mods

-By shadedness • 1 year ago
+By shadedness • 2 years ago

 Strip any equipped armor or clothes from your fallen foes!
 Or simply loot-all with 1 button.
 Steal items from knocked-out targets instead of pick-pocketing and waking them up!

-By Deebz • 1 year ago
+By Deebz • 2 years ago

 Makes the Chronomark watch visible on your left wrist, as it always should have been.
 Also equips the watch on other specific members of Constellation.

-By Deebz • 1 year ago
+By Deebz • 2 years ago

 Various improvements to how followers behave while following you around.

-By S1nderion • 5 months ago
+By SAVAGESTEVE45 • 1 year ago

 Quick Actions